SiyaoIsHiding/risc-v-gmp-gcd/README.md

 | CPU      | 1                                      | 2                          |
 | Memory   | 7935MiB                                | 7178MiB                    |

-Additionally, I find one of the `make check` test may fail even before I made any changes.
+Additionally, I find one of the `make check` tests may fail even before I made any changes.
 It is about `mpz_pow_ui` in the test `reuse` in the `mpz` test suite.
-It sometimes fails, mostly does not.
-One fail log is in `logs_n_docs/test-suite.log`.
+It sometimes fails, but mostly does not.
+One fail log is in `logs/test-suite.log`.
 I assume it is not a big problem and move on.

 ## Implementation